All Episodes

 They think of us.

-That's easy to answer if if they really think they can fool us on this and they think we're a bunch of idiots.
+If they really think they can fool us on this, they think we're a bunch of idiots.

 The only way they can think that is if they're not talking to us or listening to us.

-I've told you what my grandfather asked me once back in uh the early 90s, what's big on your talk show, son?
+I've told you what my grandfather asked me once back in the early 90s, what's big on your talk show, son?

-He laughs at the yeah, that was my debate topic in 1904 in high school.
+Yeah, that was my debate topic in 1904 in high school.

-That was the premise that he debated in his high school, back in 1904, 1905, whatever it was.
+That was the premise that he debated in his high school back in 1904, 1905, whatever it was.

-Uh there was now what are you what are you laughing at?
+Now, what are you laughing at?

 There's a reason for that.

-Why who wouldn't want to come here?
+Who wouldn't want to come here?

 Who in their right mind would not want to be here?

-If some poor slob went to come in and prove himself in my country, then finally we got a lot of that.
+If some poor slob wants to come here and improve himself in my country, then fine.

 And that's just it.